hellocodeM/news-4-you/README.md

 But I met some difficulties on the first day, I failed to start the project, disappointingly.

 Instead, I start this project, also interested and not beyond my ability.
-I have worked on it for two weeks, maybe several days later I will finish it.
+I have worked on it for two weeks, right now it finally finished.
 It's really challenging to use Scala in a project, and mixed with node.js.

+I learned a lot from this project, and tomorrow, I will start another project.